WATER QUALITY AND FILTRATION

 Temperature

 Most tropical species of marine plants can survive in a wide range of temperatures from about 72 degrees to 86 degrees.
 Some species found in both tropical and sub tropical environments grow in seasons however and have a distinct preference for certain water temperatures.
-The green macro algae Ulva is one such algae that prefers cooler water temperatures and will not survive long in any aquarium above 80 degrees.
+Green macro algae such as Ulva and Codium are temperate species that prefer cooler water temperatures and will not survive very long in the aquarium above 80 degrees.
 Sea grasses begin a dormant stage when the water temperatures are in the low to mid 60's and although remain alive, they will not grow.
 In the marine aquarium a range of 76 to 80 degrees is acceptable and should not present any problems for most tropical and sub tropical macro algae and sea grasses.

 Salinity